 Despite a decade-plus in the doldrums since Alex Ferguson hung up his hairdryer, Manchester United’s 20 league titles remains an English football record.

-The Red Devils have infrequently added to their trophy count since Ferguson’s retirement but the bar they continue to set for themselves is no less formidably high.
+The Red Devils have all-too-infrequently added to their trophy count since Ferguson’s retirement but the next manager to get things right at Old Trafford has history and stature on their side.

 15) Liverpool – 70

-The Jurgen Klopp era has seen Liverpool add to an already bulky trophy collection for the most successful football team in England, not least with another continental honour.
+The Jurgen Klopp era saw Liverpool add to an already bulky trophy collection, not least with another continental honour.

 Only Real Madrid and Milan have won the European Cup/Champions League more.

-A recent League Cup triumph has edged them ahead of their arch-rivals United while the football odds are short on the Reds securing a second Premier League title under the German in his farewell campaign.
+A recent League Cup triumph had them briefly edge ahead of their arch-rivals United but we can expect the football odds to lengthen on the Reds securing a second Premier League title now that their highly influential German coach has bid auf weidersehen.

 Already Italy’s most decorated club, Juventus embarked on a remarkable spell of dominance across the 2010s that extended their lead over the two Milan clubs.